 Cosmetics companies should report electronically using the California Safe Cosmetics Reporting Portal.
 Instructions detailing the submission process are available on our Cosmetics Companies web page.

 You can edit company contact information or user profile online.

 To edit your company's information in the Reporting Portal:

 Click the "My Companies" tab in the left navigation pane, then click the "Edit" button.

 Make the desired changes.

-Provide an electronic signature and hit "Submit" to override your original entry.
+Hit "Submit" to override your original entry.

 To edit a product entry: